 A few drops of oil on the clevis pin and pivot pins of the mechanical linkage is recommended on a monthly basis.
 Great care must be taken that no oil is allowed to contact the brake band or drum as it will seriously impair the braking ability.
-If the braking surfaces become oily or contaminated for any reason it will be necessary to remove the brake band and clean all parts thoroughly.
+If the braking surfaces become oily or contaminated for any reason it will be necessary to replace the brake band.
 Refer to the appropriate section of this manual for the correct procedure to follow.